caydenlund/cs6465-text-assignments/hw2-linux-page-cache.md

     // Various different virtual memory flags.
     const vm_flags_t vm_flags;

-    // For some areas with an address space, a red-black tree is still used.
-    // In those cases, this is a linkage into that tree. struct {
-        struct rb_node rb;
-        unsigned long rb_subtree_last;
-    } shared;

-    // A chain of anonymous VM areas. struct list_head anon_vma_chain;
     // A pointer to the descriptor of this area's anonymous memory,
     // if this is an anonymous VMA. struct anon_vma *anon_vma;